but with subsequent changes based on criticism

 The people I most want to convert are Muslims, because the radical right wing of Islam can destroy our whole civilization.
 Muslims are not likely to convert out of Islam, but the sensible ones already want to convert from an unjust Allah to a just Allah, which they could do with their prayers alone, if they didn't have to rationalize around the stuff in Quran and Hadith and the rest of it.

 If a religionist kills people who don't believe his religion because he believes his Creator wants him to, that religionist is not a bad person; He is doing what he thinks he should do; and that's as good as anyone can get.
 He is a theologically insane person serving a bad God.
 In this world he deserves to be killed.
 In an afterlife, he does not deserve punishment, but he deserves correction, even if it's punitive.
 If he believes killing his theological opponents to be moral, then he deserves to live in a world where other religionist believe the same of him, until he figures out his error.
 That error may be an erroneous interpretation of scripture, and it may be a perfectly rational interpretation of erroneous scripture.
-It's only a matter of time before religious terrorists make the evils of scripturalism obvious enough for moral theists to abandon scripturalism.
+NSM becomes more reasonable with every suicide bomber.

 One thing I don't want to do is convert anyone on false pretenses, as I was converted to Christianity.
 Love joy peace?
 Bullshit.
 Fills that spiritual void?
 Bullshit.
 God loves you and has a wonderful plan for your life?
 Maybe in an afterlife, but I didn't see it in 4 decades of Christianity, or since then.
 You can't be happy and right in the land of the wrong.
 I'm proud to have been the first to recognize NSM as the next major upgrade in theological evolution, but that pride hasn't made me happy.
 I could still die without ever passing on the baton.
 Fortunately, critical thinking is on the rise, thanks mainly to social media for making fools look like fools.
 Therefore, NSM is on the horizon, and on the way, with or without me.

 So if you're a been-there-done-that, but remain in an unsatisfactory position only because it looks like the best of bad alternatives, think again.
 Pioneers are not happy people.
-But there is much satisfaction in knowing that you are doing something beneficial for the human species, and for the evolution of it, and for universal sapience of minds, and that if there is justice you will win, and that if there is a God worth serving, you are serving him.
+But there is much satisfaction in knowing that you are providing useful data to the human species, and facilitating the evolution of it, and that you are as right as you're able to get, so if there is justice you will win, and if there is a God worth serving, you are serving him.